 Building a Medical Malpractice Case Based on Oxygen Deprivation

 If you believe your child experienced oxygen deprivation, suffered HIE, or has complications or medical conditions related to birth asphyxia, you should discuss it with a law firm that handles medical malpractice cases in your state.
-An oxygen deprivation birth injury attorney will help you understand your rights, assign liability, and gather evidence for your case, as well as navigating the process for you based on a contingent fee.
+An oxygen deprivation birth injury attorney will help you understand your rights, assign liability, and gather evidence for your case, as well as navigate the process for you based on a contingency fee arrangement.
 You will not need to pay anything out of pocket for legal representation in most cases.

 - Current and future medical care and support